simon-v/bchinfo.org/en/full-node.md

 ## Configuration Tuning

-This section contains advice about how to change your Bitcoin Core configuration to adapt it to your needs.
+This section contains advice about how to change your Bitcoin Cash Node configuration to adapt it to your needs.

 There are two ways to change your configuration.
-The first is to start Bitcoin Core with the options you want.
-For example, if you want to limit it to using one CPU core for signature verification, you can start Bitcoin Core like this:
+The first is to start Bitcoin Cash Node with the options you want.
+For example, if you want to limit it to using one CPU core for signature verification, you can start Bitcoin Cash Node like this:

 {% highlight bash %}
-## Bitcoin Core daemon
+## Bitcoin Cash Node daemon
 bitcoind -par=1 -daemon

-## Bitcoin Core GUI
+## Bitcoin Cash Node GUI
 bitcoin-qt -par=1
 {% endhighlight %}